Seeking a wall of power, Democrats gain advantage in the battle for seats in state houses

 “There are no two states right now that are more toss-ups up-and-down the ticket than Texas and Georgia,” said Chambers, noting that Republican Gov. Brian Kemp received less than 55 percent of the vote in 17 Georgia House districts in 2018.
 “I am still optimistic that we are going to hold both, but they are both absolutely toss-ups that are on the line.”

-The uncertainty facing both parties comes as they have been trading accusations about who has the spending advantage in the final days of the campaign, an especially important period for state legislative campaigns because many voters are only now familiarizing themselves with the candidates.
+The uncertainty facing both parties comes as they have been trading accusations about who has the spending advantage in the final days of the contests, an especially important period for state legislative campaigns because many voters are only now familiarizing themselves with the candidates.

 As of Saturday morning, Democratic state legislative candidates had raised $439 million, compared to the $344 million raised by GOP candidates, according to an analysis by the National Institute on Money in Politics, also known as FollowTheMoney.org.